-KUALA LUMPUR: Malaysian banks are still a step behind in terms of cyber resilience.
-This was among the highlights yesterday at the Asian Institute of Chartered Bankers' (AICB) Cyber Resilience Conference 2018 themed "Powering the Winds of Change: The Shift to Cyber Resilience", at Sasana Kijang, Bank Negara Malaysia.
+Leading banking industry leaders, regional regulators and cybersecurity experts gathered today at the Asian Institute of Chartered Bankers' (AICB) Cyber Resilience Conference 2018 themed "Powering the Winds of Change: The Shift to Cyber Resilience", at Sasana Kijang, Bank Negara Malaysia.

-As part of AICB's thought leadership initiative towards building a more competent and professional banking workforce, the conference served as a highlevel forum to exchange ideas and discuss emerging cybersecurity trends and cyberthreats, as well as create greater awareness on the critical importance of collaboratively building stronger cyber resilience for the banking sector.
+As part of AICB's thought leadership initiative towards building a more competent and professional banking workforce, the conference served as a high-level forum to exchange ideas and discuss emerging cybersecurity trends and cyberthreats, as well as create greater awareness on the critical importance of collaboratively building stronger cyber resilience for the banking sector.